Investment Properties

 Buying real estate is about more than just finding a place to call home.
 Investing in real estate has become increasingly popular over the last fifty years and has become a common investment vehicle.
 Although the real estate market has plenty of opportunities for making big gains, buying and owning real estate is a lot more complicated than investing in stocks and bonds.

 Though a home is one of the largest investments the average investor will purchase, there are other types of real estate investments worth investing in.
-The most common type is income-producing real estate.
+The most common type is income-producing real estate which offers tax deductions.
 Large income-producing real estate properties are commonly purchased by high net-worth individuals and institutions, such as life insurance companies, real estate investment trusts (REITs) and pension funds.

 Income-producing investment properties are also purchased by individual investors in the form of smaller apartment buildings, duplexes or even a single family homes or condominiums that are rented out to tenants.